What a Government Shutdown May Mean for You

 I have a pending application with USCIS.
 Will it continue to be processed?

-USCIS will continue to operate as usual, including accepting and adjudicating immigration-related applications and petitions.
+USCIS will continue to operate as usual, including accepting and adjudicating immigration-related applications and petitions, but there may be some delays.

 I am a business owner and am hiring new employees.
 Can I use E-Verify to verify a new hire’s eligibility to work?